LeProxy8000/Fortnite-Internal-Lite/README.md

 This source was leaked due to many people selling it and saying it was their private P2C.
-The soucre was developed by LeProxy and owned/made for Viusal's P2C (Ecstasy) please stay away from anyone selling this source
+The source was developed by LeProxy and made for Viusal's P2C (Ecstasy) please stay away from anyone selling this source